-In the laptop market, thing and light laptops are always desirable.
-However, high performance is also a feature that the market desires.
-Nevertheless, a popular saying reads “you can eat your cake and have it”.
-This has been the situation with making a thin and light laptop come with high performance.
-Over the past few years, thin and light laptops are known to have weak performance, poor screens, and insufficient interface expansion.
-To this end, many users have the impression that the performance and usability of thin and light laptops are just barely enough.
+In the laptop market, thin and light laptops are always very popular.
+However, high performance is also a sought-after feature in the market.
+There is a popular saying that ‘you can’t have both the fish and the bear’s paw,’ which is exactly the situation when trying to make a thin and light laptop also high-performing.
+In recent years, thin and light laptops have been known for weak performance, poor screen quality, and limited port expansion.
+As a result, many users have the impression that the performance and usability of thin and light laptops are just barely enough.

-However, mobile display and processor technology gets better, thin and light notebooks are now getting better.
-The positioning of these laptops is now redefined.
-Today, we have thin and light notebooks in the market with high-power performance.
-These notebooks are now top-notch in their hardware, productivity, and appearance.
+However, with advances in graphics cards and processor technology, thin and light laptops have become better.
+The positioning of these laptops has therefore been redefined.
+Today, there are high-performance thin and light laptops on the market.
+These laptops are now top-notch in terms of hardware, productivity, and appearance.

-Taiwanese manufacturer, ASUS, recently released the Asus Vivobook Pro 14 OLED comes with a thin and light body design as well as a stylish appearance.
-It also brings strong performance and excellent screens, the OLED screen is particularly amazing.
+ASUS recently released the ASUS Vivobook Pro 14 OLED with a slim body and a stylish appearance.
+It also offers powerful performance and an excellent display, with the OLED screen being particularly impressive.

-Asus Vivobook Pro 14 OLED is a Windows 10 laptop with a 14.00-inch display that has a resolution of 2,880×1,800 pixels.
-It is powered by a Core i5 processor and it comes with 8GB of RAM.
-The Asus Vivobook Pro 14 OLED packs 256GB of SSD storage.
+The ASUS Vivobook Pro 14 OLED is a Windows 10 laptop with a 14.00-inch display that has a resolution of 2,880 x 1,800 pixels.
+It is powered by a Core i5 processor and comes with 8GB of memory.
+The laptop has 256GB of SSD storage.

 Asus Vivobook Pro 14 OLED Specifications